docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/react/prerequisite/_index.md

 node --version
 ```

-- 2. Install Node JS using apt-get
+- 2. Install NodeJS using apt-get

 ```
 sudo apt-get install nodejs
 ```

-- 3. Verify that you've installed Node JS by opening a command prompt and typing the following command:
+- 3. Verify that you've installed NodeJS by opening a command prompt and typing the following command:

 ```bash